emacs-lsp/lsp-dart/README.md

 * `lsp-dart-only-analyze-projects-with-open-files` - analysis will only be performed for projects that have open files rather than the root workspace folder.
 * `lsp-dart-suggest-from-unimported-libraries` - completion will not include symbols that are not already imported into the current file.
 * `lsp-dart-closing-labels` - Enable the closing labels feature on server lsp.
-* `lsp-dart-closing-labels-prefix` - The prefix string to be concatened with the closing label.
+* `lsp-dart-closing-labels-prefix` - The prefix string to be concatenated with the closing label.
 * `lsp-dart-closing-labels-size` - The font size factor to be multiplied by the closing labels font size.
 * `lsp-dart-outline` - Enable the outline tree view feature on server lsp.
 * `lsp-dart-flutter-outline` - Enable the Flutter outline tree view feature on server lsp.